Finding Tax Savings in a Lost Marriage: The Taxation of Alimony

-It is very common for the IRS, on audit, to recharacterize alimony payments.
-For payee spouses, this often results in the IRS finding that the spouse failed to report their alimony income.
-For the payor spouses, this often results in the IRS disallowing tax deductions for the alimony payments.
 For example, in Przwoznik v.
 Commissioner, T.C.
-Summary Opinion 2008-50, the U.S. Tax Court found that “unallocated familiy support” was child support and not tax deductibe alimony.
+Summary Opinion 2008-50, the U.S. Tax Court found that “unallocated family support” was child support and not tax deductibe alimony.
 The U.S. Tax Court reached the opposite conclusion in Raga v.
 Commissioner, T.C.
-Summary Opinion 2008-46, finding that ”unallocated maintenance and child support” was alimony and therefore it had to be included in the payee spouse’s gross income.
+Summary Opinion 2008-46, finding that “unallocated maintenance and child support” was alimony and therefore it had to be included in the payee spouse’s gross income.

-These rules also present taxpayers with other problems for unwary taxpayers.
 For example, in Melvin v.
 Commissioner, T.C.
 Memo.
 2008-115, the U.S. Tax Court concluded that transfers of property made several years in advance of the divorce that were accepted by the payee spouse in satisfaction of later alimony payments were not paid in cash and therefore did not entitle the payor spouse to a tax deduction.
-In Morris v.
-Commissioner, T.C.
-Memo.
-2008-65, the U.S. Tax Court concluded that the payor spouse was not entitled to deduct alimony payments becuase he failed to substantiate that the payments were alimony and not child support.

-With advance tax planning, these problems may have been avoided.
-This type of tax planning may allow the separating and divorcing spouses to recognize significant federal income tax savings.
 Separating and divorcing spouses should be aware of what payments do not qualify as alimony for purposes of federal tax law.
 Generally, payments do not qualify as alimony for purposes of federal tax law if:

 - the payments are not made pursuant to a divorce decree or separation agreement,